Insights on How UI/UX Directly Influences Success of Mobile Apps

 Value is, on the surface, one of the simplest concepts out there: your product must deliver value to the users who buy it.
 The more value you give your users, the more they come back and spend money on your products or put up with your advertising or follow the affiliate links that you want them to follow.
 In other words, value for them equals value for you.

-Further, a poorly designed user experience, whether it be a website or app, that cannot be accessed by various browsers or which has been so poorly coded as to be nearly impossible to use, will undoubtably damage the desirability and the the value of your service
+A poorly designed user experience, whether it’s a website or app, that various browsers cannot access or that poor coding makes nearly impossible to use, will undoubtedly damage the desirability and value of your service.

 UI/UX